Yoga Teacher Training

 In person at Yoga Commons | Fairfax, VA

-Applications now open to Yoga Commons members.
 Applications open to all starting April 1st.
+Spaces are intentionally limited.

 Want to learn more?

-Can’t make it?
 Join us via Zoom or contact us with any questions you may have at info@yoga-commons.com.

 Why this training.